 Responsibilities and authorities were defined, documented, and communicated within the organization.
-The interrelation of all personnel who managed, performed, and verified work affecting quality were documented and ensured the independence and authority necessary to perform these tasks.
+The interrelation of all personnel who managed, performed, and verified work affecting quality were documented.
+The nonconformities identified during the inspection were addressed through a CAPA plan.

 5.5.2.
 Management representative